shoelace-style/webawesome/docs/docs/layout/flank.md

 layout: page-outline
 ---

-Use the `wa-flank` class to position two items side-by-side, with one "flanking" content that stretches to fill the available space.
+Use the `wa-flank` class to position two items side-by-side, with one item positioned alongside, or _flanking_, content that stretches to fill the available space.
 When space is limited, the items wrap.

 ```html {.example}
 <div class="wa-flank">